 If a law of a country conflicts with the Code, the stricter of the law of the country and the Code shall prevail.

 A conflict of interest exists when a person’s private interest interferes in any way with the interests of the Company.
 A conflict can arise when a Covered Party takes actions or has interests that may make it difficult to perform his or her work for the Company objectively and effectively.
 Conflicts of interest may also arise when a Covered Party, or members of his or her family, receives improper personal benefits as a result of his or her position at the Company.

-Covered Party may not work for a Company competitor, supplier or customer, either directly or indirectly, such as in the capacity of a consultant, while employed by the Company.
-The Company’s equipment and assets may not be used for non-Company business in any manner.
+Covered Party may not work for the Group’s competitor, supplier or customer, either directly or indirectly, such as in the capacity of a consultant, while employed by the Group.
+The Group’s equipment and assets may not be used for non-Group business in any manner.

-Covered Parties are expected to devote their full time and attention to their positions with the Company.
-Outside employment should not interfere with this commitment, should not create conflict of interest, and should not impair his/her ability to meet work responsibilities of the Company.
+Covered Parties are expected to devote their full time and attention to their positions with the Group.
+Outside employment should not interfere with this commitment, should not create conflict of interest, and should not impair his/her ability to meet work responsibilities of the Group.

-All Covered Parties must maintain the confidentiality of all Company proprietary and confidential information.
-This includes, among other things, all non-public information regarding the Company, its business, customers, associates, suppliers, vendors, developments, finances and all our customers’ confidential information.
-Generally, any information of the Company’s which would be used by outside persons to their advantage and/or to the Company’s detriment should be considered confidential.
-Distribution of confidential information in any manner is prohibited, including verbal, written and electronic such as in emails, internet chat rooms and blogs.
+All Covered Parties must maintain the confidentiality of all the Group’s proprietary and confidential information.
+This includes, among other things, all non-public information regarding the Group, its business, customers, associates, suppliers, vendors, developments, finances and all our customers’ confidential information.
+Generally, any information of the Group’s which would be used by outside persons to their advantage and/or to the Group’s detriment should be considered confidential.
+Distribution of confidential information in any manner is prohibited, including verbal, written and electronic, including but not limited to emails, internet chat rooms and blogs.

 The obligation to preserve confidential information continues even after employment ends.

 All non-public information about the Company should be considered confidential information.
 Covered Parties who have access to confidential information about the Company or any other entity are not permitted to use or share that information for trading purposes.